Wondering who to hire for your first startup? Start here

-1. Start With the Numbers
+1. Start with the numbers

 When you’re hiring for your first startup, look for an employee who wants to be a part of your business and who buys into your idea and dream, Koskie says.
 You want to find someone who’s prepared to give a lot of themselves and their time for the job, knowing that the biggest tangible rewards may not come for years.

-3. Assess Candidates Carefully
+3. Assess candidates carefully

-4. Look for a Partner
+4. Look for a partner

 “Hiring them to fulfill tasks or a role that the founder currently does successfully but doesn’t have enough time for is perfect.
 That means the founder can train, manage and judge the work accurately.”
 Think carefully about which tasks and responsibilities would be best to hand off to a new employee while you focus on other areas.

 Your first startup employee will likely be someone you’ll work with all the time — and it can be a big change.
-Look for someone who’s easy to spend time with and who doesn’t get on our nerves.
+Look for someone who’s easy to spend time with and who doesn’t get on your nerves.

 “I consider personality to be more important than expertise,” Levitt says.
 “You’ll need to work closely together, so getting along is vital to keeping yourself motivated during the rough times.”